bbcawodu/careadvisors-backend/docs/API_Version_2/Hub_Location_API.md

 ### Navigator Hub Location Data Modification API
-To modify or add navigator hub locations in the database programatically, submit a PUT request to: http://picbackend.herokuapp.com/v2/navigator_hub_locations/.
+To create, update, or delete a row in the NavMetricsLocation table of the database, make a PUT request to: http://picbackend.herokuapp.com/v2/navigator_hub_locations/.

 - The headers of the request should include:
     - "Content-Type: "application/json""